 Before the recent mail theft law, such theft was only considered a misdemeanor.
 When it comes to the federal level, stealing mail is a felony.

 Facing theft charges in Fort Worth or Tarrant County, TX?
-Contact The Alband Law Firm today at (817) 997-4366 and request a free consultation.
+Contact Alband, Lane & Balderama today at (817) 997-4366 and request a free consultation.
 Get nearly two decades of criminal defense experience on your side!